kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

     !!!warning "Trust stores limit per Application Load Balancer" A maximum of two different trust stores can be associated among listeners on the same ingress.
 See [Quotas for your Application Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-limits.html) in the AWS documentation for more details.

+## ACM Certificates

+!!!note
+    Please refer to the separate [ACM Certificates](./acm_certificates.md) feature documentation for prerequisites and behavior of these annotations.

+Creation of TLS ceritficates can be controlled using the following annotations:

+- <a name="create-acm-cert">`alb.ingress.kubernetes.io/create-acm-cert`</a> indicates that the controller is responsible for creating the necessary TLS certificate to fulfil TLS Listeners.
+By default amazon issued certificates are created.

+    !!!example
+          ```

+          alb.ingress.kubernetes.io/create-acm-cert: true

+          ```

+- <a name="acm-pca-arn">`alb.ingress.kubernetes.io/acm-pca-arn`</a> specifies the ARN of an Private Certificate Authority where ACM is authorized to issue certificates from.

+    !!!example
+          ```

+          alb.ingress.kubernetes.io/acm-pca-arn: "arn:aws:acm-pca:eu-central-1:134051052098:certificate-authority/3728f28c-b201-4dfd-b329-083833017297"

+          ```

 ## Custom attributes
 Custom attributes to LoadBalancers and TargetGroups can be controlled with following annotations: